Emerson, William Ralph

 Black and white photograph of Burnmouth, a summer cottage located on Eden Street, Bar Harbor.
 Burnmouth was designed by Boston architect William Ralph Emerson and built by contractor John E. Clark.
 The original owner was W.B.
 Walley.
 The h…

-Photograph of The Briars
+Photograph of The Knoll

 Stereoscopic view of the Jayne Cottage